Explore Topics On This Page

 What are the Benefits of Breast Reduction?

-A breast reduction also provides some of the benefits of a breast lift to a certain degree.
+Breast reduction also provides some of the benefits of a breast lift to a certain degree.
 The final outcome of breast reduction can be long-lasting, but the breasts may still fluctuate in size afterwards with increases in weight gain, use of birth control pills, or pregnancy.
-Depending on your unique needs, the surgery may impair the ability to breastfeed.
+Depending on your unique needs, the surgery may affect the ability to breastfeed.
 Dr. Miller will discuss the risks pertinent to your procedure at the time of consultation.

 Breast Reduction vs. Breast Lift